golanlevin/DrawingWithMachines/rpi/README.md

  - Stripped-down and locked-in desktop and window manager that is consistent and touchscreen-friendly
  - Management of multiple axidraw machines per machine (i.e. an exact USB port is always used per each machine for consistency)
  - On-screen keyboard button for touchscreen accessibility with Onboard
+ - Central NFS file server and web interface for uploading with Filebrowser

 ## TODO
  - License
- - Central NFS file server and web interface for uploading with Filestash
  - Remote desktop connections to each machine through the master with guac
  - Control screen timeout via SaltStack variable
  - Dynamically configure grains instead of via grain file